guardianproject/CameraV/README.md

 =======
 # InformaCam

-This is information for building the primary submodule for iWitness, the InformaCam Core Library, located at external/InformCam
+This is information for building the primary submodule for InformaApp, the InformaCam Core Library, located at external/InformCam

 ## Setting up Development Environment